Troy, New York

 Troy is a city in and the county seat of Rensselaer County, New York, United States.
 It is located on the western edge of the county, on the eastern bank of the Hudson River just northeast of the capital city of Albany.
 At the 2020 census, the population of Troy was 51,401.
-Troy has close ties to Albany and nearby Schenectady, forming a region called the Capital District, which has a population of 1.24 million.
+Troy has close ties to Albany and nearby Schenectady.
+The three cities form a region called the Capital District, which has a population of 1.24 million.

 The area had long been occupied by the Mohican Indian tribe, but Dutch settlement began in the mid-17th century.
 The Dutch colony was conquered by the English in 1664, renamed Troy in 1789 and was incorporated as a town in 1791.
 Due to the confluence of major waterways and a geography that supported water power, the American Industrial Revolution took hold in this area, making Troy reputedly the fourth-wealthiest city in America around the turn of the 20th century.
 As a result, Troy is noted for its Victorian architecture.
 Troy is home to a number of institutions of higher learning, including Rensselaer Polytechnic Institute, Hudson Valley Community College and Russell Sage College.

 History

 1500 to 1700: the Mohican and the Skiwia Native Americans

 Prior to the arrival of Europeans, the Mohican Indians had a number of settlements along the Hudson River near its confluence with the Mohawk River.
-The land comprising the Poesten Kill and Wynants Kill areas -- "kill" being the Dutch word for "creek" or small stream—were owned by two Mohican groups.
+The land comprising the Poesten Kill and Wynants Kill areas—"kill" being the Dutch word for "creek" or small stream—were owned by two Mohican groups.
 The land around the Poesten Kill was owned by Skiwias and was called Panhooseck.
 The area around the Wynants Kill, known as Paanpack, was owned by Peyhaunet.
 The land between the creeks, which makes up most of today's downtown and South Troy neighborhood along the Hudson River, was owned by Annape.
 South of the Wynants Kill and into present-day Town of North Greenbush, the land was owned by Pachquolapiet.
-These parcels of land were sold to the Dutch between 1630 and 1657, and each purchase was overseen and signed by Skiwias, the sachem—the political leader of the indigenous people—at the time.
-In total, more than 75 individual Mohicans were involved in deed signings in the 17th Century.
+These parcels of land were sold to the Dutch between 1630 and 1657, and each purchase was overseen and signed by Skiwias, the sachem—the political leader of the Indigenous people—at the time.
+In total, more than 75 individual Mohicans were involved in deed signings in the 17th century.

-1700: The Dutch and the British
+1700: Dutch and British settlement

 The site of the city was a part of Rensselaerswyck, a patroonship created by Kiliaen van Rensselaer.
 Dirck Van der Heyden was one of the first settlers.
 In 1707, he purchased a farm of 65 acre, which in 1787 was laid out as a village.